-There are many ways you can leave a legacy to Canadian hockey by making a charitable gift to the Canadian Hockey Foundation.
-Whether you decide to make an outright gift of cash or property, or make a deferred gift through a bequest in your Will, you can do so knowing that your contribution will have an enduring impact on those whose lives are shaped by Canada's game.
+There are many ways you can leave a legacy to Canadian hockey by making a charitable gift to the Hockey Canada Foundation.
+Whether you decide to make an outright gift of cash or property, or make a deferred gift through a bequest in your will, you can do so knowing that your contribution will have an enduring impact on those whose lives are shaped by Canada's game.

 ensuring you receive all the available tax and estate planning advantages.
-We encourage you to contact the Foundation for assistance in determining the best way to make your gift and help carry on Canada's place as
+We encourage you to contact the Hockey Canada Foundation for assistance in determining the best way to make your gift and help carry on Canada's place as

-A gift of cash is the simplest way to make a contribution to the Foundation and give something back to the game.
+A gift of cash is the simplest way to make a contribution to the Hockey Canada Foundation and give something back to the game.
 Your gift will be immediately put to work on behalf of Canadian hockey.
-At the same time you will receive a charitable donation receipt for the full value of the gift.
+At the same time, you will receive a charitable donation receipt for the full value of the gift.
 Gifts of cash can be made by cheque, money order, credit card or in currency.

 You will receive a tax receipt for the fair market value of the securities based on the closing price of the day when the transfer is completed.
 You will also receive special tax treatment for any taxable capital gain on the gifted securities as reported on your income tax return.
 Because the taxable portion of the capital gain is reduced by 25%, a larger gift than otherwise possible can be generated using this gift planning strategy.

-The Foundation must determine the fair market value of the property using two or more professional appraisals that satisfy both you and the Foundation.
-The Foundation must also conduct appropriate due diligence prior to accepting any gift of real estate.
+The foundation must determine the fair market value of the property using two or more professional appraisals that satisfy both you and the foundation.
+The foundation must also conduct appropriate due diligence prior to accepting any gift of real estate.

-This approach allows a larger contribution than can normally be made from income because any tax owing on
+This approach allows a larger contribution than can normally be made from income, because any tax owing on

 A bequest can be made the following ways: